best places to live in Fort Myers Florida

 Pelican Preserve

 The dominant 55+ community in Fort Myers proper.
 Town center with restaurants, indoor and outdoor pickleball, golf, fitness, and a strong social calendar.
 Active.
 Newer phases still releasing inventory.
-This is the one most retiree clients end up at when they want amenities and a built-in social network.

 Heritage Palms

 Gated, golf course community, mix of 55+ feel and all-ages residents but a strong retiree population.
 Established.
 Mature trees.
-Lower turnover than newer communities.

 Shell Point